axelmotyka/node-react-workshop/backend/README.md

 # Files
 * `src/server/server.js` - Start script for the backend
 * `src/routes/*` - http endpoints
-* `src/db/dao.js` - a very simple database handler
+* `src/db/SimpleDao.js` - a very simple database handler
 * `example.sqlite3` - the sqlite3 database.
 There are nice tools in VSCode to open and manage it!
+You must create it  first, by calling the `create` endpoint.